Astros vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Mauricio Dubon and the Houston Astros will try to defeat Thairo Estrada and the San Francisco Giants at Minute Maid Park on Tuesday at 8:10 PM ET.
+Mauricio Dubon and the Houston Astros take the field on Wednesday at Minute Maid Park against Logan Webb, who is starting for the San Francisco Giants.
+First pitch is set for 2:10 PM ET.

-Bookmakers list the Astros as -175 favorites on the moneyline, while giving the underdog Giants +145 moneyline odds to win.
-The total for the contest is listed at 8 runs.
+The favored Astros have -185 moneyline odds against the underdog Giants, who are listed at +150.
+The total for the game has been listed at 7.5 runs.

 Astros vs. Giants Odds & Info